The Cost of Travel in Mozambique: My 2023 Budget Breakdown

 To save money on activities in Mozambique, you should plan to wait until after you’ve arrived in the country to start booking experiences.
 Like many places around the world, the prices listed online for tours and activities are drastically higher than what you’ll pay by turning up and asking around.

 In Mozambique, it is possible to rock up and negotiate with the local fishermen to hire a dhow for the day at a cheaper price, but you’re taking a risk by doing so.
-Hotel staff warned me of the dangers of doing this (potentially to convince me to take their tours) and said that the fishermen could take you out to an island, then ask for more money to bring you back.
+Hotel staff warned me of the dangers of doing this (potentially to convince me to take their tours, mind you!) and said there was a risk that the fishermen could take you out to an island, then ask for more money to bring you back.

 Mozambican metacais currency